 You did it!
 You are weeks away from walking across that stage and receiving the diploma that you’ve worked for 4 years to obtain.
-Soon, you will go off into society as an individual accomplishing incredible things and making a difference in the world.
-But wait a minute, have you ever wondered how you will spend your money as you become more financially responsible?
-As college debt is becoming more of a concern in today’s economy, it is not a bad idea to formulate a budget and plan ahead to provide for a life of high financial literacy and low debt by the time you graduate in 2024 (or 2021 if you are transferring).
+Soon you will go off into society as an individual accomplishing incredible things and making a difference in the world.
+But, wait a minute, have you ever wondered how you will spend your money as you become more financially responsible?
+As college debt is becoming more of a concern in today’s economy, it is not a bad idea to formulate a budget and plan ahead to provide for a life of high financial literacy and low debt by the time you graduate from college.

 Commit to your budget!